Sammi (TV series): Casting

 Casting of the series began during the filming of TV series Udaari, Duraid, Hassan and Shah mutually chose the cast which includes Mawra Hocane, Adnan Siddiqui, Rehan Sheikh, Sania Saeed, Bilal Khan, Ahad Raza Mir, Saman Ansari, Madiha Rizvi and Nadia Afgan to portray the leading roles.
 Hocane made her television comeback after 2014 and her Bollywood debut film Sanam Teri Kasam, previously she was finalised to portray the role of Nida Nafees alongside Adnan Malik in channel's series Gypsy, but in mid 2016 its title was changed to Dil Banjaara and it was finalised that actress Sanam Saeed will replace her in Dil Banjaara Talking about her role, she states, "While studying at good colleges and travelling abroad we often forget about girls suffering in the villages, if Sammi gives only one percent hope to girls then I am ready to do ten more shows like it to fix this problem."
 She termed the role as extremely challenging.
 Hocane made her second appearance together with Adnan Siddiqui after Aahista Aahista.
 Siddiqui was finalised to portray the role of Rashid Chand, the village's Chowdhury's hit man.
 He revealed that he accepted to play the part as he was pressurised by the production house and also to explore a new character.
 He joined the series after completing his 2016 series Pakeeza for the same channel.
 Alongside Siddiqui, actress Saman Ansari was finalised to portray the role of Salima, Rashid Chand's wife who depicted the role of a helpless woman surviving in illiterate society.
 Sania Saeed was cast to portray the role of Chandni after her performance in the 2016 series Sang-e-Mar Mar.

 Actors such as Rehan Sheikh, Seemi Raheel, Irfan Khoosat and Malik Raza were also cast.
 Sheikh was cast for the role of Chaudhry Rab Nawaz, Raheel was finalised to portray the role of a conservative Punjabi villager.
 Khoosat was finalised to play the role of Riaz Jutt, alongside him Haris Waheed was finalised to portray Waqar Jutt.
-Malik Riaz was also cast in the series where he portrayed the role of Aaliyan's father.
+Malik Raza was also cast in the series where he portrayed the role of Aaliyan's father.

 Bilal Khan and Ahad Raza Mir, the son of actor Asif Raza Mir made their television debut with Mir portrayed the role of Salar and Khan portrayed Aaliyan.
 Nadia Afgan was finalised for the role of Naheed, the actress was given a leading role and was introduced in the fourth episode of the series.
-Similarly Madiha Rizvi was selected for Zulekha Chaudhry, Rab Nawaz's wife.
+Madiha Rizvi was selected for Zulekha Chaudhry, Rab Nawaz's wife.
 Rizvi found the part one of the most difficult roles for her.

 Principal photography

-The series was filmed in a village located in Interior Punjab, near Rahim Yar Khan.
+The series was filmed in a village located in the Rahim Yar Khan District in Punjab, Pakistan.
 The principal photography lasted for almost a year due to the script arriving in bits and pieces from the writer, leading to changes in the plot and delayed filming.